-A. Purpose: The intent of this section is to provide the information necessary to allow decision-makers to assess the transportation implications of traffic associated with a proposed development in relation to safety, the existing and proposed capacity and condition of the street system, congestion, and the quality of life of neighboring residences.
+- A. Purpose: The intent of this section is to provide the information necessary to allow decision-makers to assess the transportation implications of traffic associated with a proposed development in relation to safety, the existing and proposed capacity and condition of the street system, congestion, and the quality of life of neighboring residences.
 This section establishes requirements for the analysis and evaluation of transportation impacts associated with proposed developments.
-Traffic studies should identify what improvements, if any, are needed to:

-- 1. insure safe ingress to and egress from a site; - 2. maintain adequate street capacity on public streets serving the development; - 3. ensure safe and reasonable traffic operating conditions on streets and at intersections in the vicinity of a proposed development; - 4. avoid creation of or mitigate existing hazardous traffic conditions; - 5. minimize the impact of non-residential traffic on residential uses in the vicinity; and - 6. protect the public investment in the existing street system. - B. When Required: Development proposals with any of the following traffic or land use characteristics shall be accompanied by a traffic impact report prepared consistent with the provisions of this section unless the requirement is waived by the relevant road authority under the provisions of 10.48.C: - 1.
+Traffic studies should identify what improvements, if any, are needed to: - 1. insure safe ingress to and egress from a site; - 2. maintain adequate street capacity on public streets serving the development; - 3. ensure safe and reasonable traffic operating conditions on streets and at intersections in the vicinity of a proposed development; - 4. avoid creation of or mitigate existing hazardous traffic conditions; - 5. minimize the impact of non-residential traffic on residential uses in the vicinity; and - 6. protect the public investment in the existing street system.

+- B. When Required: Except for temporary uses associated with road construction, a development proposals with any of the following traffic or land use characteristics shall be accompanied by a traffic impact report prepared consistent with the provisions of this section unless the requirement is waived by the relevant road authority under the provisions of 10.48.C.
+No application shall be considered complete unless accompanied by such a report if required. - 1.
 Uses that generate more than 500 vehicle trips per day according to the Institute of Transportation Engineers most recent Trip Generation Manual or 30 heavy vehicle trips per day based on the best available data.
 Where the development proposed cannot be adequately described by ITE, trip generation should be estimated based on data collected from other developments of similar size and scope, with a minimum of three independent data samples provided. - 2.
 Proposed land use plan amendments from the Resource Protection designation to the Suburban Development designation or Urban Service Area designation or from the Resource Protection designation or Suburban Development designation to the Urban Service Area designation.
 Traffic impact studies for land use plan amendments to the Urban Service Area designation shall identify the road system investments to the County and State road systems necessary to serve anticipated urban development in the Urban Service Area. - 3.
-Zone change requests to zoning districts which include uses (other than conditional uses) whose trip generation exceeds 500 total vehicle trips per day according to the Institute of Transportation

-Engineers most recent Trip Generation Manual, or which may generate more than 30 heavy vehicle trips per day according to the best available truck trip generation information.
+Zone change requests to zoning districts which include uses (other than conditional uses) whose trip generation exceeds 500 total vehicle trips per day according to the Institute of Transportation Engineers most recent Trip Generation Manual, or which may generate more than 30 heavy vehicle trips per day according to the best available truck trip generation information. - 4.
+Residential General Development Plans with 25 or more dwellings whose primary access beyond the limits of the development will be a gravel surfaced road, or 50 or more dwellings where the primary access beyond the limits of the development will be a paved road. - 5.
+Developments having direct access onto existing or planned Interstate, Interregional, Strategic Arterial or Major Arterial highway as designated by the adopted Functional Designation Map in the ROCOG Long Range Transportation Plan. - C. Jurisdictional Responsibility: The Engineer of the road authority for the access road shall have the final authority for determining the need and adequacy of the Transportation Impact Report, except that - 1.
+If a County road is part of any of the identified haul routes, the County Engineer shall have the final authority for determining the need for and adequacy of a Transportation Impact Report for that part of the haul route; and